cltl-students/Michiel-van-Nederpelt-Challenging-Conditions-Offensive-Language/README.md

 OLID dataset download: https://competitions.codalab.org/competitions/20011

+#NOTE
-NOTE: This paper and subsequent repositiory contains examples of language which may be offensive to some readers.
+This paper and subsequent repositiory contains examples of language which may be offensive to some readers.
 They do not represent the views of the author.